Garden Dilemmas, Delights & Discoveries, Ask Mary Stone, New Jersey Garden blog

 Pat’s fungal dilemma is trickier to manage.

-Rachel and Andrew, associate gardening gurus, thought perhaps the recent heatwave and dry spell might have invited fungus.
-Be sure the plants are adequately moist using a handy-dandy soil moisture meter costing less than 15 bucks.
+Rachel and Andrew, associate gardening gurus, thought the recent heatwave and dry spell might have invited fungus.
+During a drought, ensure your roses remain moist using a handy-dandy soil moisture meter costing less than 15 bucks.
 Of course, remove diseased buds and foliage as best you can.

 Rose remedy tips for fungus

-There are contact fungicides to spray on the leaves and others you apply with water to the roots — the latter is less risky to use.
-And contact fungicides aren’t as effective as systemic ones, which makes sense.
-Systemic means it absorbs into the plant and won’t wash off in the rain.
+There are contact fungicides to spray on the leaves and others you apply with water to the roots—the latter is less risky.
+Contact fungicides aren’t as effective as systemic ones, which makes sense.
+Systemic means they absorb into the plant and won’t wash off in the rain.

-A popular systemic drench is Bonide’s Rose RX System Drench which you apply to the soil.
+Bonide’s Rose Shield Systemic Rose & Flower Drench is a popular systemic drench you apply to the soil.
 They say it controls insect and fungal disease for up to six weeks.
-But the product label and safety data sheets, plus a list of restricted states, raises a red flag.
+However, the product label and safety data sheets are intimidating.

 Prevention is the best rose remedy of all.

 Like all diseases, prevention is vital.
-Be sure roses receive six to eight hours of full direct sunlight and are spaced at least two feet apart from other mature plants.
-And when irrigation is needed, only water the roots to prevent wetting the leaves.
+Ensure roses receive six to eight hours of full direct sunlight and are spaced at least two feet apart from other mature plants.
+When irrigation is needed, only water the roots to prevent wetting the leaves.

-The American Rose Society suggests not to over-fertilize, adding further stress to plants.
-And rotate fungicides to prevent the plant from becoming “resistant to chemical treatments.”
-Oh my, see what I mean about roses being fussy?
+The American Rose Society suggests not overfertilizing, which adds further stress to plants, and rotating fungicides to prevent the plant from becoming “resistant to chemical treatments.”

 Most fungicides only protect uninfected growth from becoming diseased.
-So it’s best to apply them when conditions are ripe for fungus.
-Blackspot spores tend to germinate between 65-85 degrees on foliage that is moist for seven hours or more.
-And powdery mildew when it’s dry with high humidity and warm days with cool nights.
+So, applying them when conditions are ripe for fungus is best.
+Blackspot spores tend to germinate between 65-85 degrees on foliage that is moist for seven hours or more—and powdery mildew when it’s dry with high humidity and warm days with cool nights.

 Garden Dilemmas?
 AskMaryStone@gmail.com (and your favorite Podcast App.)